 Why is ROAS important?

-In the Digivizer platform, you can see the ROAS of every stage of your advertising campaigns in Facebook, Instagram and Google, right down to the campaign, adset and advert levels.
-That way you know exactly which ads are delivering results in relation to budget spent.
+In the Digivizer platform, you can see the ROAS of every stage of your advertising campaigns on Facebook, Instagram and Google, right down to the campaign, adset and advert levels.
+That way you know exactly which ads are delivering results in relation to the budget spent.

 How do you calculate ROAS?